waiwera/waiwera/doc/user/setup_output.rst

    {"output": {"checkpoint": {"time": [1000], "repeat": true}}}

 The **"tolerance"** value specifies a tolerance :math:`\epsilon` for detecting when the time-stepping algorithm has hit a checkpoint.
 This is a non-dimensional (i.e. relative) tolerance, with the absolute tolerance given by this value multiplied by the current time step size :math:`\Delta t^n` (see :ref:`time_stepping_methods`).
-Specifically, the next checkpoint time :math:`t_c` will be hit in the current time step if:
+Specifically, the next checkpoint time :math:`t_c` will be hit (and the time step size altered to :math:`t_c - t^n`)  in the current time step if:

 .. math::

    t^n + (1 + \epsilon) \Delta t^n \ge t_c

-This tolerance is necessary for two reasons.
+This tolerance :math:`\epsilon` is necessary for two reasons.
 Firstly, with no tolerance, detecting checkpoints would in some situations (e.g. when a checkpoint coincides nearly exactly with a simulated time :math:`t^n`) be subject to rounding errors, and therefore unreliable.

 Secondly, the tolerance can give better time-stepping behaviour if a time step happens to fall just short of a checkpoint time.
 Without the tolerance, the time step would be completed, and the size of the following time step would have to be reduced to a very small value to hit the checkpoint.
 With the tolerance, the time step size can instead be increased slightly so that it hits the checkpoint, with no need for a subsequent reduction.
 This is the reason the default tolerance is relatively large (10%), larger than what would otherwise be needed simply to avoid rounding error issues.